 The M.A. in Geography is a small program with 10-12 students in residence each year.
 With 14 permanent faculty, the student to faculty ratio of around 1 to 1 provides students with excellent access to faculty.
 Graduate faculty are strongly committed to teaching, advising, and research collaboration with graduate students.

 Research and Support Facilities

-Two computer labs and a project space with state-of-the-art GIS hardware and software, including ArcGIS and Imagine.
-This facility is supported by a large format (E size) color ink jet printer.
-There is a microclimatology/precipitation chemistry station at the nearby Ecology Research Center and three stream monitoring stations at Hueston Woods State Park.
-An extensive collection of aerial photos, maps, and digital data is available for graduate research support.
+The department has two computer labs, a planning project space, and the Geospatial Analysis Center (GAC) with state-of-the-art commercial GIS, remote sensing, GPS, and open source geospatial hardware and software (including ArcGIS, ENVI, R, QGIS, and Google Earth Engine).
+The GAC is supported by a large format plotter.
+A hydrogeography lab is resident in the department.
+Additionally, there is a microclimatology/precipitation chemistry station at the nearby Ecology Research Center, three stream monitoring stations at Hueston Woods State Park, and access to the Institute for Food sustainable farm.
+An extensive collection of aerial photos, historical maps, and open source and commercial multispectral, synthetic aperture radar, and lidar remote sensing data is available for graduate research support.

 Six courses, including introductory human geography, introductory physical geography, cartography or GIS, a quantitative methods course, and two additional advanced courses, are generally required.
 Deficiencies may be made up after admission.
 In addition, a statement of purpose/research interests and three letters of recommendation must be provided.